willjohnsonio/eggheadio-pure-react/10-react-use-react-children-to-render-dynamic-content.md

 Turn the ```<IconButton>``` tag into custom HTML tag where we can put some content.

-Tthe content we put inbetween the ```<IconButton>``` tag is going to get passed in as a prop called Children.
+The content we put inbetween the ```<IconButton>``` tag is going to get passed in as a prop called Children.
 We can render the Children inside of button and it will change.

 ```javascript
 const IconButton = ({ children }) => (